OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

         "-": "00000010"
     }

-    #Initializes the GPIO objects based on the pin numbers
+    # instantiate the GPIO objects based on the pin numbers
     def __init__(self, pinList):
+		# instantiate a shift register object
         self.shiftReg = registerClass.shiftRegister(1,2,3)
         self.digitPin = []

+		# populate the digitPin list
         for i in range (0,4):
+			# instantiate a GPIO object based on the current pinList element, and then add it to the digitPin list
             self.digitPin.append(onionGpio.OnionGpio(pinList[i]))
+			# set the GPIO object to the output direction
             self.digitPin[i].setOutputDirection(1)

+	# TODO: add a comment describing what this function does
     def showDigit(self, d, character):
         self.digitPin[d-1].setValue(0)
+		# TODO: add a comment explaining what we're doing here
         self.shiftReg.outputBits(SevenSegment.digitMap[character])
         self.digitPin[d-1].setValue(1)

+	# TODO: add a comment describing what this function does
     def clear(self):
         self.shiftReg.clear();
         for i in range (0,4):